19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Power of Authority to issue written directions

-101\.—(1) The Authority may, if it thinks it necessary or expedient in the public interest, issue written directions, either of a general or specific nature, to any holder of a capital markets services licence, exempt person, representative, or class of such persons, to comply with such requirements as the Authority may specify in the written directions.
+101\.—(1) The Authority may, if it thinks it necessary or expedient in the interests of the public or a section of the public or for the protection of investors, issue written directions, either of a general or specific nature, to any holder of a capital markets services licence, exempt person, representative, or class of such persons, to comply with such requirements as the Authority may specify in the written directions.

 [2/2009 wef 26/11/2010]

+[Act 34 of 2012 wef 18/03/2013]

 (2) Without prejudice to the generality of subsection (1), any written direction may be issued with respect to —